obonaventure/cnp3/book/network/network.rst

    A larger network using BGP

-A first solution to allow `R2` and `R3` to exchange the interdomain routes that they have learned over their respective BGP sessions would be to configure the intrdomain routing protocol to distribute inside `AS20` the routes learned over BGP sessions.
+A first solution to allow `R2` and `R3` to exchange the interdomain routes that they have learned over their respective BGP sessions would be to configure the intradomain routing protocol to distribute inside `AS20` the routes learned over BGP sessions.
 Although routers support this feature, this is a bad solution for two reasons :

  1. Intradomain routing protocols cannot distribute the attributes that are attached to a BGP route.
 If `R4` received via the intradomain routing protocol a route towards `194.100.0.0/23` that `R2` learned via BGP, it would not know that the route was originated by `AS10` and the only advertisement that it could send to `R3` would contain an invalid AS-Path
  2. Intradomain routing protocols have not been designed to support the hundreds of thousands of routes that a BGP router can receive on today's global Internet.